-The invoices are prepared by the Access Operations Manager and then reviewed and approved by the Transit Opeartor's General Manager.
+The invoices are prepared by the Access Operations Manager and then reviewed and approved by the First Transit General Manager.
 All invoices are prepared based on source documents which include Driver's Daily Log Sheets, Time Sheets, IVT Access Vault and Farebox LogDay Sheets, and supporting marketing invoices.
 The source documents are summarized in an excel file which generates the monthly invoice.

-We selected the months of November 2021, February 2022 and June 2022, and noted that the invoices agreed to the summarized excel files and supporting marketing invoices, without exception.
+We selected the months of November 2021, February 2022 and June 2022, and noted that the invoices agreed to the summarized excel files.
 In addition, on a sample basis, we noted that the monthly excel files agreed to supporting source documents.
 See details documented at procedure 6 (Financial Data Analysis).

-We noted that all monthly invoices selected were reviewed and approved by the Transit Operator's General Manager.
+We noted that all monthly invoices selected were reviewed and approved by the First Transit General Manager.